muratk5n/thirdwave/en/index.md

 Gov flexing its muscle, fantastic...
 Any anti-trust action with results is a win.
-The public then can get used to similar acts later, Live Nation is a great place to start - gov can ride on the popularity of Taylor Swift and the protests of those crying "Swifties" due to the recent backlash towards victory.
-I am waiting to see the scoreboard.
-Government 1: Bidness: 0.
+The public then can get used to similar acts later, Live Nation is a great place to start - gov can ride Taylor Swift's popularity and the protests of those crying "Swifties" towards victory.
+I am waiting to see the scoreboard, hopefully Government 1:
+Bidness: 0.

 AP News: "Government sues Ticketmaster owner and asks court to break up company’s monopoly on live events..
 Ticketmaster and its owner,